mainlp/Multilingual-IQA/data/README.md

 For the full data statements, please refer to our paper.

-InQA+ Data Statement
+# InQA+ Data Statement
 Data Statement for InQA+ following Bender and Friedman (2018):

-A. Curation Rationale
+### A. Curation Rationale
-InQA+ is intended to be used as a multi-lingual evaluation dataset for the Indirect Question Answering task.
-We collect and translate extracted question-answer pairs from the opensubtitles v2018 (Lison and Tidemann, 2016) corpus that contains data from http://www.opensubtitles.org.
-It serves as a high-quality, hand-labelled test data resource.
+This dataset extends the work of [Müller et al. (2024)](https://aclanthology.org/2024.lrec-main.791/) and adds a new Indirect Question Answering (IQA) resource.
+It contains 438 indirect question-answers per language in English, Standard German and Bavarian, a German dialect.
+It serves as an evaluation dataset for IQA.
+We use data from the opensubtitles v2018 corpus [(Lison and Tiedemann, 2016](https://aclanthology.org/L16-1147/).
+The subtitles stem from the website [opensubtitles.org](http://www.opensubtitles.org/).

+The dataset consists of questions and indirect answers from movie scripts with numeric labels indicating the polarity of the indirect answers.
+They are separated by tabspaces with one question-answer pair and label per line.

+#### Labels
+The data is annotated with labels that denote the polarity of the indirect answer:
+1. Yes: A clear yes or all gradients of yes (including weaker forms, e.g., maybe yes)
+2. No: A clear no or all gradients of no.
+3. Conditional Yes: A yes that only holds if certain conditions are true.
+4. Neither Yes nor No: A neutral answer that lies in the middle of yes and no.
+5. Other : The sentence does not match the questions as an answer.
+6. Lacking Context: Without further context, the answer cannot be clearly categorized.

-B. Language Variety
+### B. Language Variety and Annotator Demographics
 InQA+ is available in three languages that we provide together with their ISO 639 language codes:
 - English (EN)
 - German (DE)
 - Bavarian (BAR)

-C. Speaker Demographic
-The data stems from subtitles of undisclosed movies, which makes the origin unknown.
-The Bavarian translation stems from a native speaker of the Central Bavarian dialect.
+The Bavarian translation depicts the dialectal variant of the border area between rural Upper and Lower Bavaria.
+The translations were carried out by a native speaker of Standard German and Bavarian in her 20s.

-D. Annotator Demographic
-The annotations for all languages were carried out by a native speaker of the Bavarian dialect within the age range of 25-64 years who lives in the southern region of Bavaria in Germany.
-The annotator has a Bachelor's degree in Computational Linguistics.

-E. Speech Situation
-The data stems from subtitles of undisclosed movies, which does not allow the extraction of more information beyond the movie genre and release year.
-We assume that the speech was scripted by professional screen writers.

-F. Text Characteristics
-The data is annotated with labels that denote the polarity of the indirect answer:
-1 - Yes: A clear yes or all gradients of yes (including weaker forms, e.g., maybe yes) 2 - No: A clear no or all gradients of no.
-3 - Conditional Yes: A yes that only holds if certain conditions are true.
-4 - Neither Yes nor No: A neutral answer that lies in the middle of yes and no.
-5 - Other : The sentence does not match the questions as an answer.
-6 - Lacking Context: Without further context, the answer cannot be clearly categorized.
+### C. Linguistic Situation
+The English and German language as it occurs in the dataset is scripted, as it stems from movie scripts of various genres, e.g., comedy or crime.
+The Bavarian translation aims at being as natural sounding in the dialect as possible.

+### Limitations
+The Bavarian translation reflects the dialect of a single speaker.

-GenIQA Data Statement
+# GenIQA Data Statement
 Data Statement for GenIQA following Bender and Friedman (2018):

-A. Curation Rationale
+### A. Curation Rationale
-GenIQA is intended to be used as a multi-lingual training dataset for the Indirect Question Answering task.
-The data was generated and annotated by gpt-4o-mini and serves the purpose of comparing artificial data with hand-curated data.
+This dataset is a training dataset for Indirect Question Answering (IQA) resource.
+It contains 1.500 LLM-generated indirect question-answer pairs per language in English, Standard German and Bavarian, a German dialect.
+The generation was performed with GPT-4o-mini in the time period of March to July 2025.

+The label set is the same as for InQA+.

-B. Language Variety
+### B. Language Variety
 GenIQA is available in three languages that we provide together with their ISO 639 language codes:
 - English (EN)
 - German (DE)
 - Bavarian (BAR)

-C. Speaker Demographic
-The data stems from gpt-4o-mini, which directly generated data in all three languages.
-Therefore, we have no information about possible speaker origins that provided the original pre-training data that was referenced during the generation process.

-D. Annotator Demographic
-The annotations for all languages were carried out by gpt-4o-mini itself.

-E. Speech Situation
-As the data was created by gpt-4o-mini, we do not have information about the question-answer pairs and which circumstances the model considered internally during the generation process.

-F. Text Characteristics
-The data is annotated with labels that denote the polarity of the indirect answer:
-1 - Yes: A clear yes or all gradients of yes (including weaker forms, e.g., maybe yes) 2 - No: A clear no or all gradients of no.
-3 - Conditional Yes: A yes that only holds if certain conditions are true.
-4 - Neither Yes nor No: A neutral answer that lies in the middle of yes and no.
-5 - Other : The sentence does not match the questions as an answer.
-6 - Lacking Context: Without further context, the answer cannot be clearly categorized.
+### C. Linguistic Situation
+The language in the dataset is scripted, as the LLM generations do not depict natural text.
+The generations for English and Standard German are high-quality.
+The quality of the Bavarian dialect is lacking (please refer to our paper for more details on the generated dialect quality).